weyoss/redis-smq/docs/event-bus.md

 By default, most events in RedisSMQ are not published to the EventBus.
 To utilize the EventBus, you must first enable it in your [RedisSMQ Configuration](configuration.md).

-For detailed information, refer to the [EventBusRedisInstance API](api/classes/EventBusRedisInstance.md).
+For detailed information, refer to the [EventBus API](api/classes/EventBus.md).

 ## Supported EventBus Events